 The key principle of forex trading is simple.
 You buy one currency with another currency at the present exchange rate, so you are in effect going long of the first currency and short of the second currency.
 That is, your position will increase in value if the relative strength of the first currency against the second currency increases, as you can now sell the first currency back for a greater amount.

 For instance, if you had bought GBP 10,000 in mid-January 2017 it would have cost you around USD 12,100 at the prevailing GBP/USD exchange rate.
 By mid-September 2017 the pound had increased in value against the dollar, so you could now have closed out your position by selling your £10,000 for around $13,500.
 You began with $12,100 and you now have $13,500, a profit of $1400.

 Example: buying the euro

-Say the euro is trading against the dollar at 1.20504-1.20510 (remember we quote forex to fractions of a pip) and you think the euro is set to rise.
+Say the euro is trading against the dollar at 1.20504-1.20510 (remember we quote forex to fractions of a pip) and, due to a variety of factors, you think the euro is set to rise.
 You can choose either to buy a certain stake per pip as a spread bet, or to buy a certain number of CFD contracts, at the offer price of 1.20510.